Modi clamps down on Kashmir, and India loves him for it

 "A new age has begun," he said in a nationally televised speech last week, saying the old system had created "secessionism, terrorism, nepotism and widespread corruption."

-To some Modi critics, the timing of the Kashmir vote was about deflecting attention from India's stumbling economy, with its record levels of unemployment and falling foreign investment.
+To some Modi critics, the timing of the Kashmir decision was about deflecting attention from India's stumbling economy, with its record unemployment and falling foreign investment.
 But it could also simply be about power.

+"The basic thing is that he wants to convey the message that he is tightening the screws on Kashmir," said Mukhopadhyay, the Modi biographer.
+"Modi's policy has not been aimed at the development of Kashmir but at securing the vote of his core constituency."

 "I think this place is going to erupt," said Shah Faesal, a young Kashmiri politician.
 "It's a volcano in the making."

-Hours after speaking to The Associated Press, Press Trust of India reported that he had been detained by security forces.
+Hours after speaking to The Associated Press, Press Trust of India reported that Faesal had been detained by security forces.

 Associated Press writers Ashok Sharma, Vineeta Deepak, Emily Schmall and Rishabh R. Jain contributed to this report from New Delhi.